 My parents and I have been traveling the Philippines for almost 3 months.
 We went to Boracay for a month, Palawan for 10 days, and we’re in Manila now.
 For 4 days before [and after] going to Palawan, we stayed at the Peninsula Hotel in Manila.
 You can read my post about that here.

 I had a great time there, but I thought, why would I miss writing about Palawan?!
 Unlike Manila, Palawan is certainly not about the malls, hotels, and restaurants… It’s more about nature.
 Wait!
 Don’t X out yet!
 It was FUN nature!
-So here are things to do in Palawan: The Pros and the Cons for kids.
+So here are things to do in Palawan: The Pros and the Cons of Palawan for kids.
 I think it would be fun for adults too!